Kurtyka03/es-nest/README.md

 JWT have a id (sub), email and hashed passowrd (I user bcrypt for that). <br>
 User must have account to see offers in shop
 ## Authorization
-To authorization I use guard module to cheac secreat-key in JWT. <br>
+To authorization I use guard module to cheac secret-key in JWT. <br>
 In public.decorator I change the value (isPublic) to true, because some endpoints don't require JWT (for example register in auth controller)
 ## User
-On this module we can create user with name and surname.<br>
+In this module we can create user with name and surname.<br>
 User id is uuid (using uuidv4) and I take it from JWT (using GetUserID decorator where I take the sub field).<br>
 All action on this module requires authorization.
 ## Post
-On db I create one-to-many (using uuid filed to do that) relaction where user can have many posts.<br>
+In db I create one-to-many (using uuid filed to do that) relaction where user can have many posts.<br>
 To create post you need pass: title(string), description(string) and price (float).
 ## Installation